menandmice/micetro_docs/guides/reference/access_control_example.rst

   "Ranges and DHCP scopes", "**Read scope options**"

 7. Notice that a blue :guilabel:`(i)` indicator appears on the top right.
-Hovering over will show that in order to add the selected permissions, additional permissions will be set:
+Hovering over will show that in order for the selected permissions to take effect, additional permissions will be set:

 .. csv-table::
   :header: "Group", "Permission"